Region 7b Limited Entry Hunt Proposal

 Please join us and call on your MLA and B.C. cabinet ministers to not socially manage wildlife, and to instead rely on the science presented by our biologists.

 Your letter will be sent to your B.C.
-MLA and cc’d to B.C.’s Minister of Forests, Lands and Natural Resource Operations and Rural Development, Katrine Conroy; Minister of State for Lands and Natural Resource Operations, Nathan Cullen; Minister of Environment and Climate Change, George Heyman; and Premier John Horgan.
+MLA and cc’d to B.C.’s Minister of Forests, Lands and Natural Resource Operations and Rural Development, Katrine Conroy; and Minister of State for Lands, Premier Horgan and Natural Resource Operations, Nathan Cullen.

 Content of the letter sent to elected officials